James Earls – Born to Walk

 In this workshop we analyse the mechanics of efficient gait, looking at the chain of movement events from the feet to the spine and into the shoulders.
-Upon completing this course you will have the tools to understandreal-life movement and will be able to apply these tools clinically to provide the body with different strategies to modify symptoms and enhance efficiency
+Upon completing this course you will have the tools to understand true, real-life movement and how to correct faulty patterns

 You will come away with the tools to investigate, analyse and intervene in non-pathological walking.
 We will explore the many ways in which collagenous tissues assist movement efficiency and then learn how to build a personalised movement program to improve your clients’ gait.

-- Assess your client’s postural and movement strategies with greater accuracy
+Assess your client’s postural and movement patterns with greater accuracy

-- Understand the connections between the pelvis and the feet and provide different strategies to increase variability
+Understand the connections and correcting mechanisms between the pelvis and the feet

 To fully appreciate the significance of tensegrity of fascia and human movement.

-Let you explore what improves muscular engagement, the concept of pronation as an essential event, why we flex our elbowsto run, and many more functional connections and interactions.
+Let you explore what switches on the ‘core’, what really corrects pronation, why we flex our elbows to run, and many more functional connections and interactions.

-Give you the tools to apply various gait assessments and then construct alternative movement strategies to help unwindandmodify less efficient or symptomatic patterns.
+Give you the tools to apply various gait assessments and then construct alternative movement strategies to help unwind and resolve compromised patterns.

 Providing you with a fun, relaxed, informative and empowering experience that you can implement the next day in clinic.